codingforpleasure/customized-workspace/Ubuntu/useful-resources/face_detection.md

 What happens is that you get an architecture capable of doing **one shot learning**.

 The network uses a special type of loss function called `triplet loss`.
+The name od the network is [Siamese Networks](https://towardsdatascience.com/a-friendly-introduction-to-siamese-networks-85ab17522942)

 [Link](https://medium.com/visionwizard/research-for-all-in-defense-of-triplet-loss-for-person-re-identification-9cce5616fb6)